Homeless in Seoul is a thoughtful post

 I was in Seoul early this year and was a little disappointed.

-Not that the city was not a vibrant fun place, but I was looking for something with a starker contrast to Singapore – you know, getting out of the urban setting for some fresh air.
+Not that the city was not a vibrant fun place.
+But I was looking for something with a starker contrast to Singapore.
+You know, getting out of the urban setting for some fresh air.
 I was looking for something that reveals a bit of the soul of a place.

 The first sign was a homeless man sleeping in the midst of a bustling walkway and passing pedestrians.

-The church workers wore bright yellow vests and were singing in Korean, but I felt a sense of peace floating through the air even though I didn’t understand a word!
+The church workers wore bright yellow vests and were singing in Korean.
+I felt a sense of peace floating through the air even though I didn’t understand a word!

 A strangely sad but ubiquitous by-product of urbanization it seemed.
-I left wondering who these people are, how they ended up on the streets, what would happen to them when the weather turns too cold to stay outdoors…
+I left wondering who these people are.
+How they ended up on the streets?
+What would happen to them when the weather turns too cold to stay outdoors…